govuk-one-login/life-events-platform/README.md

 ### Getting the data
 Using the retrieved event ID you can now get the full event data.
 Depending on which client you use will return different data:
-- The `dwp-event-receiver` client also gets NINO data by calling a mocked HMRC API
+- The `dwp-event-receiver` client also gets NINO data by generating a programmatic NI number
 - The `hmrc-client` client only gets the death core data

 #### Examples for : `dwp-event-receiver`